 UCI may nominate one student annually for Beinecke Scholarship consideration.
 To apply for UCI nomination, submit a complete application package to the SOP office by the UCI deadline.
 The package must contain:

 - A current Resume or Curriculum Vitae (C.V.) (read our Curriculum Vitae Handout for information on creating one)

 - a Personal Statement of 1,000 words or less detailing your background, interests, career aspirations, and plans for graduate study – consult Nomination Materials and Forms for content details

 - 3 faculty letters of recommendation from faculty (ideally UCI faculty) who can atest to your academic accomplishment and potential for advanced graduate study

 - An official transcript from each institution at which you’ve completed undergraduate coursework

 Artist’s Supplement: If the applicant is planning to pursue a graduate degree in creative writing, studio art, film, music performance and/or theater and dance, they are encouraged to submit a sample, portfolio, or external evaluation of their work to supplement the standard nomination package.

 In January, SOP will convene a faculty screening panel to select no more than one (1) Beinecke nominee.
 UCI’s Beinecke faculty screening committee will review all applications and endorse one (1) junior.
 That student will receive a letter of support from the dean of the Division of Undergraduate Education and a completed Certification of Eligibility Form.
 SOP staff will mail the endorsed application materials to the Sperry Fund for evaluation and funding consideration.

 Winners will be announced May 1st.

 *Application materials are available here.*

-The Foundation will award 20 new scholarships in 2017 from an applicant pool from over 125 nominating schools.
+The Foundation will award up to 20 new scholarships from an applicant pool from approximately 135 nominating schools.
 Most winners are near the top of their class academically and often plan to pursue careers in college teaching and/or research (but not secondary school teaching).
 The Scholarship Committee looks for individuals with intellectual ability, scholastic achievement, and personal promise, as exhibited during the undergraduate years.